|News of the World had a vertical gatefold featuring|

 Stomp!
 Stomp!
 Clap!

 "We Will Rock You," was the first track for Queen's News of the World, released Oct.
 28, 1977.
 The song spent 41 weeks on the chart, peaking at number 4 the week of Feb.
 18, 1978.
-Today, it's the undisputed champion of that crowd-revving, opponent-intimidating music known as the arena anthem, aka Jock rock.
+Today, it's the undisputed champ of that crowd-revving, opponent-intimidating music known as the arena anthem, aka Jock rock.

 It didn't arrive alone.
 It wasn't even the A-side of it's own single.
 That honor went to "We Are the Champions."
-Played in their logical order, they packed a one-two wallop virtually unseen in the post-Beatles pop era, a combination of bravura and braggadocio.
+Played in their logical order, they packed a one-two wallop virtually unseen in the post-Beatles pop era, a combination bravura and braggadocio.